 Abstract

 This contribution reports the EE1-5.1 results of NN-based inter prediction.
 Based on JVET-AD0162 [1], this contribution has simplified the network architecture to reduce the parameters and implemented the float32 SADL inference process.
 It is reported that this method can achieve X.XX%/X.XX%/X.XX% bitrate savings for the Y/U/V components under the RA configuration when compared to the anchor VTM-11.0_NNVC-5.0, all without the utilization of any NNLF coding tools.

+In the v2 version, we have updated the description of our modifications and experimental results.

 Introduction